top of page

 Where will I be staying during my visit?

 Most flights to Nairobi, Kenya (NBO) from the US arrive in the late evening hours, so it’s typical for a guest to stay overnight in a pre-screened, secure hotel in Nairobi.
-Ground transportation from Nairobi to Narok, Kenya is usually the following morning.
-After a 3-hour journey (or longer, depending on local traffic conditions), you’ll arrive at Africa Hope’s campus, where your accommodations will be on the 2nd floor of one of their 40-room guesthouses.
+Ground transportation from Nairobi to Narok, Kenya, is typically the following morning.
+After a 3-hour journey (or longer, depending on local traffic conditions), you’ll arrive at AfricaHope’s campus, where your accommodations will be on the 2nd floor of one of their 20-room guesthouses.
 (Stairs only, no wheelchair accessibility).
-Each room has a bed and wardrobe closet, along with a private bathroom with a toilet, running water (not for drinking) and a shower.
-There is 24-hour security on the Africa Hope campus.
+Each room features a bed and a wardrobe closet, along with a private bathroom equipped with a toilet and shower.
+There is 24-hour security on the AfricaHope campus.

 What other activities might a visit itinerary include?